-1 A levy year starts on 1 April and ends on 31 March for employees and employers; for vehicle owners the levy years starts 1 July and ends 30 June.

-2 This report applies to the 'Earners' Account', which funds cover for injuries that happen to workers outside work, and the 'Motor Vehicle Account', which funds cover for people injured by motor vehicles on public roads.
-The third account, the 'Work Account' funds cover for injuries that happen to people at work.
-The Government funds treatment for injured people who are not in the workforce (eg, children and retirees) and partially funds the costs of supporting people injured while receiving treatment.

-3 'Assets' are the funds that ACC has on hand and in investments to pay for the costs of supporting people to recover from their injuries.

-4 'Liabilities' are identified via an assessment of the future costs of injuries that occurred between 1974 and a set date (usually the end of a financial year) and that we're still required to cover.

-5 Surplus assets appear when an Account's assets exceed the funding target (which is currently set at 100%).
-Surplus assets are returned to levy payers by discounting the levy rates, ie, charging less than the cost of claims.

-$\underline{6}$ A discount rate is a rate that turns a future cost into today's dollars.

-7 Some uncertainty must be considered when forecasting the future costs of claims.
-We use a 'central estimate' that represents a 50% certainty of our being correct, and can add a 'risk margin' to increase the certainty of those costs.
+- $\frac{1}{4}$ A levy year starts on 1 April and ends on 31 March for employees and employers; for vehicle owners the levy years starts 1 July and ends 30 June. - 2 This report applies to the 'Work Account', which funds cover for injuries that happen to people at work, and the 'Motor Vehicle Account', which funds cover for people injured by motor vehicles on public roads.
+The third account, the 'Earners' Account', funds cover for injuries that happen to workers outside work.
+The Government funds treatment for injured people who are not in the workforce (eg, children and retirees) and partially funds the costs of supporting people injured while receiving treatment. - 3 'Assets' are the funds that ACC has on hand and in investments to pay for the costs of supporting people to recover from their injuries. - 4 'Liabilities' are identified via an assessment of the future costs of injuries that occurred between 1974 and a set date (usually the end of a financial year) and that we're still required to cover. - 5 Surplus assets appear when an Account's assets exceed the funding target (which is currently set at 100%).
+Surplus assets are returned to levy payers by discounting the levy rates, ie, charging less than the cost of claims. - $\frac{6}{2}$ A discount rate is a rate that turns a future cost into today's dollars. - Zerome uncertainty must be considered when forecasting the future costs of claims.
+We use a 'central estimate' that represents a 50% certainty of our being correct, and can add a 'risk margin' to increase the certainty of those costs. - 8 A classification unit is a group of businesses with similar risk levels.
+ACC uses classification units to determine levy rates and to share the costs of injuries fairly.

-2022-au1601
+2022-au1602 10-05-2022 09:29